 Aside from its famous Lechon, Cebu is a popular destination for both Filipino and foreign tourists.
 You want for nothing when it comes to delicacies there, like otap (also spelled utap), which you can buy as “pasalubong” or travel cookies.

-It can be bought in souvenir shops, supermarkets, markets and even by ambulant vendors in the different bus lines.
+It can be bought in souvenir shops, supermarkets, markets, and even by ambulant vendors at the different bus lines.

 In this post we'll cover: